B.S. in Adolescence Education - English (Grades 7-12)

 After you complete the degree requirements and successfully pass all certification tests (LAST, ATS-W and CSTs), you will be awarded Initial Teaching Certification by the New York State Department of Education to teach English to grades 7 to 12.

 The Bachelor of Science in Adolescence Education: English is a joint program between LIU Post’s College of Education, Information and Technology and the College of Liberal Arts and Sciences.
-The teacher-education programs in LIU Post's Department of Curriculum and Instruction are nationally accredited by the Teacher Education Accreditation Council (TEAC), ensuring you receive the highest quality instruction.
+The teacher-education programs in LIU Post's Department of Curriculum and Instruction are nationally accredited by the Council for the Accreditation of Educator Preparation (CAEP).